 At the moment we have the Sword of Damocles hanging over the heads of American women in the matter of Wade vs Roe.
 This is the law that states that women’s lives are their own private business but is generally known as the abortion law.

-The Supreme Court in the USA is likely to overturn Wade vs Roe so that women may not have legal abortions.
-They almost certainly have the power to throw the first stone in this one particular instance, never having had an abortion themselves.
+The Supreme Court in the USA has just overturned Wade vs Roe so that women may not have legal abortions unless their own State says they may.
+The Justices almost certainly had the power to throw the first stone in this one particular instance, never having had an abortion themselves.
 But in assuming that you can pick and choose your sins before chucking rocks is simply another form of hypocrisy.
 I sincerely doubt that any of the Supreme Court members has never sinned.